 "Reference Market-maker" means a leading dealer in the relevant market selected by the Group determining its Exposure in good faith from among dealers of the highest credit standing which satisfy all the criteria that such Group applies generally at the time in deciding whether to offer or to make an extension of credit.

-"Rounding Amount" means, with respect to Enron Group, $_________, and with respect to Counterparty Group, $____________.
+"Rounding Amount" means, with respect to Enron Group, U.S. $25,000.00 (Twenty-Five Thousand U.S. Dollars), and with respect to Counterparty Group, US $25,000.00 (Twenty-Five Thousand U.S. Dollars).

 "S&P" means the Standard & Poor's Rating Group (a division of McGraw-Hill, Inc.) or its successor.